Choirrulloh/Raspberry-surveillance-camera/README.md

 > Check your Rasbperry public access by typing your modem public IP in a browser.

-### Create a humain friendly domain with www.noip.com to access to your Raspberry
+### Create a human friendly domain with www.noip.com to access to your Raspberry
-The goal of this section is to use a humain friendly domain to access to your Raspberry.
+The goal of this section is to use a human friendly domain to access to your Raspberry.

 Create a free account on https://www.noip.com/
 Create a `host`.